Oscar Nemon: Biography

-Nemon married Patricia Villiers-Stuart, daughter of Lieutenant-Colonel Patrick Villiers-Stuart, in 1939 and they lived firstly in Holywell Street in Oxford, and then Sandfield Road in Headington, before settling in Boars Hill.
+Nemon married Patricia Villiers-Stuart, daughter of Lieutenant-Colonel Patrick Villiers-Stuart and author Constance Villiers-Stuart, in 1939 and they lived firstly in Holywell Street in Oxford, and then Sandfield Road in Headington, before settling in Boars Hill.
 They had a son, Falcon and two daughters, Aurelia and Electra.
 Falcon had a varied career, first as a photographer, then as a film maker, and finally as a music promoter.
 Aurelia married the Conservative MP Sir George Young, and Electra married rock musician Phil May.

 Nemon made a bust of Max Beerbohm in 1941 (now at Merton College, Oxford); Beerbohm taught him English.
 The growing family moved to Boars Hill, near Oxford, in 1941, first living in rented rooms, and then Nissen huts on land bought from Robert Graves which he named "Pleasant Land", after the words of the hymn Jerusalem.
 He designed and built a combined house and studio on the site in the 1960s.
 He exhibited some portraits at Regent's Park College in Oxford in 1942, and made portraits of John Rothenstein, director of the Tate Gallery, and Sir Karl Parker of the Ashmolean Museum.
 He became a naturalised British subject in 1948.

 After the war, Nemon made sculptures of a number of high-profile figures.
-He made portraits of the members of British Royal Family, including Elizabeth II, the Duke of Edinburgh, the Queen Mother, and the Earl Mountbatten of Burma, at a studio in St James's Palace.
+He made portraits of the members of British royal family, including Elizabeth II, the Duke of Edinburgh, the Queen Mother, and the Earl Mountbatten of Burma, at a studio in St James's Palace.
 He also sculpted war leaders such as Dwight D. Eisenhower, Earl Alexander of Tunis, Viscount Montgomery of Alamein, Lord Freyberg, Lord Portal of Hungerford, Lord Beaverbrook, and other political figures including Harold Macmillan, Harry S. Truman and Margaret Thatcher.
-He is best known for his series of more than a dozen public statues of Winston Churchill, including examples in the House of Commons, at Westerham (near Churchill's home at Chartwell), and in Nathan Phillips Square in Toronto.
+He is best known for his series of more than a dozen public statues of Winston Churchill, including examples in the House of Commons and the Guildhall, at Westerham (near Churchill's home at Chartwell), and in Nathan Phillips Square in Toronto.
 His last major piece, a monumental memorial to the Royal Canadian Air Force in Toronto, was unveiled by Queen Elizabeth II in 1984.
 Meanwhile, in the 1940s and 1950s, he also created a series of lesser-known relief works, which he called "Les Fleurs de mon Coeur" (The Flowers of my Heart).

-He was made an Honorary Doctor of Letters at the University of St. Andrews in 1977, and a retrospective was held at the Ashmolean Museum in 1982.
-He was honoured by the tenth Biennale Slavonaca.
+He was made an Honorary Doctor of Letters at the University of St Andrews in 1977, and a retrospective was held at the Ashmolean Museum in 1982.
+He was honoured by the tenth Slavonian Biennal.
 He died on 13 April 1985 at the John Radcliffe Hospital in Oxford.
 The same year, a memorial exhibition was held at the Galerija Likovnih Umjetnosti in Osijek.